 - Make sure the angles of the pictures match.
-Some photos are taken looking down at the subject (like a photo taken from a helicopter or from on top of a hill).
+Some photos are taken looking down at the subject (like a photo taken from a helicopter or from the top of a hill).
 Some photos are taken looking up at the subject.
-You can’t mix the angles.
+It’s difficult to layer with either of those angles.

 - Make sure the sizes make sense!
 Something that is closer to you is larger.
 Something that is further away is smaller.